tomfrancix/fastergram/README.md

 # VortexApp2
-A new version that I am working on with PHP
+A new version that I am working on with PHP.

+I was asked in an interview how to build instagram.
+I thought I would try it properly.

+The best social media project I have done so far was Streamnote - but too many features made it far too complex.

+I am still focusing on a mobile-app esque design primarily.

+I'm making a simple interface and trying my best to refactor as much code as I can.